LanguageMachines/ticcltools/README.md

 Unpack in your main TICCL directory.
 A subdirectory data/int/ will be created to house the required files for the specific language(s).

-Should you want or need to build your own TICCL alphabet and character confusion files yourself, the too to do that is:
+Should you want or need to build your own TICCL alphabet and character confusion files yourself, the tool to do that is:

 - TICCL-lexstat
   - Creates a character frequency ranked 'alphabet' file of the unicode characters that are present in a lexicon for